 Aim C.8 – Integrating Care for Populations and Communities

 The process by which beneficiaries move from hospitals to other health care settings is increasingly problematic.
 Hospitals shorter lengths of stay and Medicare beneficiaries report greater dissatisfaction in discharge-related care than in any other aspect of care.
-During the FY 2012 period, the QIOs worked within the community to reduce re-hospitalizations by engaging providers, i.e., hospitals, home health agencies, dialysis facilities, nursing homes and physician offices, in this effort.
+During FY 2012, the QIOs worked within the community to reduce re-hospitalizations by engaging providers, i.e., hospitals, home health agencies, dialysis facilities, nursing homes and physician offices, in this effort.
 By forming relationships with community organizations and playing a coordinating role to make sure that community-wide adoption of improved practices the QIO worked to reduce re-hospitalizations in geographic locations by identifying and suggesting opportunities for improvement.

-In 2012, QIOs worked to convene communities including providers, payers, community based organizations to work together to improve the quality of care for Medicare beneficiaries as they moved across the healthcare continuum.
+In FY 2012, QIOs worked to convene communities including providers, payers, community based organizations to work together to improve the quality of care for Medicare beneficiaries as they moved across the healthcare continuum.
 Once a community was convened, QIOs provided technical assistance to support a community specific root cause analysis, evidence based intervention identification and implementation strategies, and assistance with measuring outcomes at the intervention level and utilization level.
 QIOs also provided assistance to communities wishing to apply for funding for care transitions related quality improvement efforts including the Community Based Care Transitions Program (CCTP).
-As of the end of 2012, QIOs were working with 359 communities across the country and assisted with the submission of 129 applications for care transitions funding.
+As of the end of FY 2012, QIOs were working with 359 communities across the country and assisted with the submission of 129 applications for care transitions funding.
 The 359 communities included more than 844 hospitals, 1458 skilled nursing facilities, 853 home health providers, 502 outpatient physician offices, 38 dialysis facilities and 34 hospice providers.

 Aim C.9 – Improving Health for Populations and Communities